thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 And now your app should be fully functional on Heroku!

+### Other ways to work with PostgreSQL in Node

-### Knex is not the only way to access PostgreSQL from Node.
+Knex is not the only way to access PostgreSQL from Node.
 Take a minute to explore some of the other options available to developers:

 - Massive JS: https://github.com/robconery/massive-js
 - Basic Driver - https://github.com/brianc/node-postgres